muratk5n/thirdwave/en/README.md

 ---

-Today's liberterian likes gold, dislikes imperialism, but they do not realize gold is historically is a vessel for imperialism, not an imaginary era of thrift.
+Today's libertarian likes gold, dislikes imperialism, but they do not realize gold is historically is a vessel for imperialism, not an imaginary era of thrift.
 Only a king could have precious metals dug up and turned into money and ask that money to be paid to him in tax so